 If you would like to see more of what Thailand has to offer in the way of unique artworks, then you should try and visit as many art galleries around the country as you can fit into your itinerary.

-Gemstones and jewellery, metal and bronze art as well as fashion fabrics in cotton and silk are some of the exquisite examples of art you'll find in all the main tourist areas of Thailand.
+Gemstones and jewellery, metal and bronze art, as well as fashion fabrics in cotton and silk, are some of the exquisite examples of art you'll find in all the main tourist areas of Thailand.

-And now for something completely surreal in terms of how far artistic merit has developed in our modern society.
+And now for something utterly surreal in terms of how far artistic merit has developed in our modern society.
 And in this particular case, we take a trip to a little-known bakery a few kilometres west of Bangkok.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page.
+Simply take your next tour by selecting any one of the many excursions listed.
 Here's wishing you a safe trip and a happy and exciting holiday.